Banker, economic adviser and now youngest French president

 Opponents on the left accused him of destroying workers’ protections.
 Tens of thousands of people poured into the streets for months of protests, and the government had to force the law through parliament under special powers.

-Last year, Macron launched his own political movement, En Marche, meaning “in motion,” and quit the Socialist government.
+Last year, Macron launched his own political movement, En Marche, or In Motion, and quit the Socialist government.
 He promised to shake up the political landscape by appointing a government that includes new figures from business and civil society.

 His next challenge will be to get a parliamentary majority in an election next month to make major changes — with no mainstream party to support him.